The Engaged and Embedded Library: Moving from talk to action

 High level community engagement efforts involve new competencies.
 Fortunately there are several organizations that provide tools and strategies for achieving effective engagement.

-1. America Speaks has worked with communities around the country to engage citizens in public decision-making on challenging issues that impact their lives.
-Delivering their (for-fee) services to a host of locations, the America Speaks facilitators help people find their voice in local governance.
+1. America Speaks (now closed) worked with communities around the country to engage citizens in public decision-making on challenging issues that impact their lives.
+Delivering their (for-fee) services to a host of locations, the America Speaks facilitators helped people find their voice in local governance.
 The 21st Century Town Meeting strategy is just one tool in the portfolio of approaches applied.

 2. The Harwood Institute of Public Innovation is also on a mission to lead change and empower people to participate in improving their communities.
 Richard Harwood has presented at ALA Midwinter and Annual conferences, urging librarians to gain a stronger sense of people’s aspirations for their communities in order to inform decision-making.
 He asks, "Do you see people as consumers, waiting to be served, or as citizens waiting to be engaged?"